tadamcz/tadamcz/README.md

 <span>
 <a href=''></a>
 </span>
-<p style="margin: 0; font-size: 14px;">The PERT probability distribution is defined by the minimum, most likely, and maximum values that a variable can take.
+<p>The PERT probability distribution is defined by the minimum, most likely, and maximum values that a variable can take.
 It is commonly used to elicit subjective beliefs.
 PERT is an alternative to the triangular distribution, but has a smoother shape. </p>
 </td>
 </tr>
 <tr>